sergio-ridaura/project-template/README.md

-# Project Template v25.6.24
+# Project Template v25.6.25

 _Copyright (c) 2025.
 [Sergio Ridaura](https://github.com/sergio-ridaura)._

-A base template to quickly and efficiently start software projects.
+Base template for starting software projects quickly and efficiently.

 Setting up a project from scratch can be a complex, repetitive, and error-prone task.
 This initial process consumes valuable time that could be dedicated to developing key features.
 To address this challenge, we propose a base template that simplifies and streamlines the initial project setup, promoting best practices from the start.